Can I Wear Braces During Pregnancy?

 Pregnancy often invokes more sensitive teeth and gums due to hormonal changes and increased blood flow.
 This heightened sensitivity may add some level of orthodontic discomfort to procedures that would typically cause discomfort.
 Increases in estrogen and progesterone are common during pregnancy and can alter the way that your gums react to plaque.
 Plaque can increase the risk of gum disease.
 This is a typical concern for all pregnant woman, and consistent oral care should be a focus during each pregnancy with or without orthodontic treatment.

-What About X-rays?
+What About X-Rays?

 Your orthodontist will help you to avoid x-rays during your treatment.
 Be certain to let the office know about your pregnancy, and they will work around any necessary x-rays.
 A consultation is necessary before starting an orthodontic treatment, and prior x-rays may be usable along with your new oral examination to determine the best treatment plan for straightening your teeth.